Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Diamox

-It is the most commonly used medicine for dealing with altitude sickness in Leh.
-Take the medicine a day before you visit a high altitude location, and continue the dose twice a day for a couple of days more.
+A traveller friend had recommend this.
+You take it a day before visiting a high altitude location, and continue the dose twice a day for a couple of days more.

 Disprin and Aspirin

-Carry medicines like aspirin or disprin to manage the symptoms of AMS, in case you are hit by it.
+To help manage the symptoms of AMS, in case you are hit.

 Mild Analgesics